On Solving Reachability in Grid Digraphs using a Psuedoseparator: Auxiliary graph

 Our algorithm for reachability first constructs $\aux{G}$ by solving each of the $m^{1-\alpha} \times m^{1-\alpha}$ grids recursively.
-It then uses a polynomial time subroutine to decide reachability in $\aux{G}$.
-Note that we do not store the graph $\aux{G}$ explicitly, since that would require too much space.
+It then uses a polynomial-time subroutine to decide reachability in $\aux{G}$.
+Note that we do not store the digraph $\aux{G}$ explicitly since that would require too much space.
 Rather we solve a subgrid recursively whenever the subroutine queries for an edge in that subgrid of $\aux{G}$.